-If your research grant application questions are not answered in the FAQs below, email researchgrants@musculardystrophyuk.org.
+If you are an award holder and want information on how to manage your grant see our Manage Your Grant page.
+If you still have questions that are not answered in the FAQs below, email researchgrants@musculardystrophyuk.org.

 Grant Frequently Asked Questions